Front Page

 This year’s first place winner, as chosen by Sawdust Festival visitors on opening day, was the Friendship Shelter.
 Promise 4 Paws took second place and the Blue Bell Foundation for Cats went home with third.

-Other participants included the Pacific Marine Mammal Center, LOCA, Anaheim Youtopia, PUP Laguna Beach, Laguna Beach Parents Club, Waymakers Youth Shelter, Girl Scouts of OC and Brownies, Daisy Girl Scouts of Laguna Beach, Boys and Girls Club of Laguna Beach, Arts Commission “Holiday Palettes,” KX FM Radio 104.7, American Auxiliary League Unit 222 and El Morro Elementary.
+Other participants included the Pacific Marine Mammal Center, LOCA, Anaheim Youtopia, PUP Laguna Beach, Laguna Beach Parents Club, Waymakers Youth Shelter, Girl Scouts of OC and Brownies, Daisy Girl Scouts of Laguna Beach, Boys and Girls Club of Laguna Beach, Arts Commission “Holiday Palettes,” KX FM Radio 104.7, American Legion Auxiliary Unit 222 and El Morro Elementary.

 Click on photo for a larger image